FAQ on Admission

 - Q: I have previously applied to GT-Atlanta, and have just learned about the GT-Shenzhen program.
 Can I transfer my application from GT-Atlanta to GT-Shenzhen?

 A: We can transfer your GT-Atlanta application to GT-Shenzhen within the same discipline.
-For example, if you had applied to GT-Atlanta ECE, but want to switch to GT-Shenzhen ECE, we can transfer your application easily – just email GT-Shenzhen your first name, last name, GTID and your planned enrollment term for GT-Shenzhen (Spring, Summer or Fall), we will then coordinate the transfer of your application.
+For example, if you had applied to GT-Atlanta ECE, but want to switch to GT-Shenzhen ECE, we can transfer your application easily – just email GT-Shenzhen your first name, last name, GTID, your planned enrollment term for GT-Shenzhen (Spring, Summer or Fall), and your application reference number, we will then coordinate the transfer of your application.
 On the other hand, if you had applied to GT-Atlanta Computer Science (in the College of Computing) for example, but want to be considered by GT-Shenzhen ECE instead, your online application cannot be switched over, and you will need to complete a new online application and pay another online application fee.
-This is because ECE has its own discipline-specific form that must be completed as part of the online application.
 We can retrieve the TOEFL, GRE scores and the transcripts from your first application however so you only need to contact ETS for one set of scores and submit one set of transcripts.

-- Q: You require a minimum GPA of 3.25 for admission to the MS degree program in ECE.
-How should I estimate my GPA since my university does not report course performance using the letter grade basis?
+- Q: How should I estimate my GPA since my university does not report course performance using the letter grade basis?

 - Q: The Registrar’s Office at my university offers two options for transcripts: one that does not display the GPA, one that does.
 Which option should I take?

 A: Take the option that does NOT display the GPA.
+We will calculate your GPA “in-house” at Georgia Tech.
 Most Chinese universities do not take into account all courses in the GPA calculation (such as omitting the elective courses), so the GPA shown on the transcript is usually different from the GPA that Georgia Tech would arrive at.
 Georgia Tech counts all courses shown on the transcripts, except for pass/fail courses, in the GPA calculation.
-In order to avoid confusion and unintended consequences, it is better that you take the option that does NOT show the GPA on your transcripts.
-We will calculate your GPA “in-house” at Georgia Tech.

 - Q: The GPA entered for me in the OSCAR system is lower than what my university said my GPA is.
 Could you please use the GPA as determined by my university?